Dhobi Ghat (film): Production

 In an interview, Rao expressed that the film was meant to be a tribute to Mumbai and that she sought to reveal other sides of the city not often portrayed.

 The film was shot in Mumbai using "guerilla" techniques.
 Due to the 2008 Mumbai attacks, shooting was delayed when, citing safety concerns, the government denied Rao permission to shoot scenes at a railway station.
 According to the director, Mumbai is the "fifth character" in Dhobi Ghat.

 The movie was shot at skycrapers under construction, Mohammed Ali markets, sea facing bungalows at Worli, Dhobi Ghat at Mahalaxmi, Chowpatty and Marine Drive.
 No special sets were constructed to shoot the movie.
 The movie was released in 2 versions.
 The original version is around 40% English, while the second version has all dialogue dubbed in Hindi.

 Rapid Eye Movies, a German distributor bought the rights for the film's theatrical release in Germany.
-Dhobi Ghat was released without an intermission, becoming the first Indian film to do so.
+Dhobi Ghat was released in theatres without an intermission, becoming one of the few Indian films to do so.